 Opening up a new area of Earth data exploitation with sobloo

 The European Commission’s Copernicus initiative was set up to observe the planet’s environment and free access to the data.
 But, to facilitate sharing and provide Copernicus-related services, the European Commission and the European Space Agency (ESA) decided to set up a Data and Information Access Services (DIAS) platform, dubbed sobloo.

 The sobloo platform was created by a consortium led by Airbus, Capgemini and Orange Business.
 The platform incorporates business tools by integrating APIs and connectors, data cross-referencing and AI capabilities to enrich raw data.
 In the sobloo marketplace, third parties working in the sobloo environment can publish their services.

 The solution is open to encourage expansion of the information base via the cloud.
 Educational and research institutes looking to explore its rich data set of satellite imagery can now do so through Orange Flexible Engine.
 The cloud platform has been optimized for educational use and is fully aligned with the OCRE cloud framework.
 It is also an appealing choice from GÉANT’s cloud, the first digital single market for cloud services.

-Orange Business Services has close partnerships within the earth observation sector.
+Orange Business has close partnerships within the earth observation sector.
 As well as delivering cloud services for the European Space Agency’s (ESA) Copernicus program to boost the use of earth observation data, we recently announced we are heading up a consortium for The National Centre for Space Studies (CNES) in France.
 The move is designed to accelerate the CNES’s digital transformation and further exploit the use of spatial data.
 Read the press release here.